jebitok-dev/100-days-of-code/log.md

 **Thoughts** : should intergrate freecodecamp curriculum to my days of code and write articles consistently to build my skills

+### Day 5: September 29, 2020

+**Today's Progress**: Resumed back where I had left some month ago on freecodecamp I finished the react section and started the redux part.

+**Thoughts**: still have to get back to react-redux concepts and feeling more stable with FCC its good to continue with the curriculum

 <!-- I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent. -->

 **Link(s) to work**